The FASA Star Trek Parts Listing; Page 2 of 5 5-20-2024

 -2 Partially filled out Damage Control Displays(on reverse of Master Control Panels) (for use with 2003 Star Trek II Starship Combat Simulator )

-"Designed to be used with 2203 Trader Captains and Merchant Princes (First Edition) but you can adopt it for use with a small group of Starfleet Officers."
+To be used with 2203 Trader Captains and Merchant Princes (First Edition) but you can adopt it for use with a small group of Starfleet Officers."

 2210 The Outcasts